 Problem: My coffin shape broke at the tips

 Fix: Coffin and stiletto shapes are structurally weaker at the narrow points.
-File them slightly thicker, avoid using your nails as tools (I know, revolutionary advice), and always cap with top coat.
+File them slightly thicker, avoid using nails as tools, and always cap with top coat.
 If you're constantly breaking, you might need to go shorter or switch to almond shape which is more durable.

-Listen, you don't need to spend $200 at the salon or buy professional-grade everything to get gorgeous vampire nails.
-Here's what actually works based on 6 years of testing products on myself, my sister (sorry girl), and 1,000+ clients.
+You don't need to spend $200 at the salon or buy professional-grade everything to get gorgeous vampire nails.
+Here's what actually works based on extensive testing.

-Best Budget Gel Polish: Beetles Gel Polish ($7-10) - I cannot stress this enough, this stuff performs like $25 polish.
+Best Budget Gel Polish: Beetles Gel Polish ($7-10) - This performs like $25 polish.
 The reds are beautifully pigmented, the black is opaque in 2 coats, and it lasts 2-3 weeks.
-I use it on clients all the time and they never know it's not Gelish unless I tell them.

 Best Premium Gel Polish: Gelish ($18-22) - If you want to splurge, this is where to do it.
-"Don't Be Jelly" is the PERFECT vampire red, and "Black Shadow" is the truest black I've found.
-The formula is buttery smooth and practically applies itself.
-Worth it if you do your nails weekly.
+"Don't Be Jelly" is the perfect vampire red, and "Black Shadow" is the truest black available.
+The formula is buttery smooth.

 Best Regular Polish: OPI ($10-12) - "Malaga Wine" for that deep burgundy vampire vibe, "Black Onyx" for true black.
-These last 5-7 days on me which is impressive for regular polish.
+These last 5-7 days which is impressivefor regular polish.
 Also Essie "Bordeaux" is gorgeous if you want slightly more wearable vampire color.

 Top Coat That Actually Works: Seche Vite ($10) for regular polish - fast-drying and super glossy.
 For gel, Beetles No-Wipe Top Coat ($8) is shockingly good and saves you the annoyance of wiping off tackiness.

 Nail Art Brushes: Don't buy expensive branded brush sets.
-I get mine from Amazon - a 15-piece set for like $8.
+Get a 15-piece set from Amazon for like $8.
 Look for ones with different tip sizes.
 The super thin liner brush is essential for drips and detail work.

 UV/LED Lamp: If you're doing gel at home, invest in a decent lamp.
 The $15 ones die after 3 months.
-I recommend the MelodySusie 48W lamp ($35-40) - it cures evenly and has lasted me 2+ years.
-It's available on Amazon and professional nail supply stores.
+We recommend the MelodySusie 48W lamp ($35-40) - it cures evenly and has lasted years.
+Available on Amazon and professional nail supply stores.

-Products I Regret Buying: That viral $40 red chrome powder everyone was obsessed with last year (patchy and impossible to work with), any "5-minute gel" systems (they peel off in 5 minutes too), and cheap nail drill bits (they destroyed my client's nail once and I've never forgiven myself).
+Products to Skip: That viral $40 red chrome powder everyone was obsessed with (patchy and impossible to work with), any "5-minute gel" systems (they peel off in 5 minutes too), and cheap nail drill bits (they can damage nails significantly).

 What About Press-Ons?
-Real talk - if you want vampire nails for a specific event and don't have time to DIY or money for salon, quality press-ons are totally valid.
+If you want vampire nails for a specific event and don't have time to DIY or money for salon, quality press-ons are totally valid.
 Look for brands like Kiss Falscara or Static Nails.
 Just make sure you prep your natural nails properly and use nail glue (not the adhesive tabs) for maximum wear time.
-I've seen stunning vampire press-on sets that look completely custom.
+We've seen stunning vampire press-on sets that look completely custom.

-The biggest lesson I've learned about products: expensive doesn't always equal better, and cheap doesn't always equal bad.
+The biggest lesson about products: expensive doesn't always equal better, and cheap doesn't always equal bad.
 Test products, read reviews from actual nail techs (not sponsored content), and don't be afraid to mix high and low price points.
-Some of my favorite manicures use $8 Beetles polish with $2 Amazon rhinestones and they look absolutely professional.
+Some favorite manicures use $8 Beetles polish with $2 Amazon rhinestones and they look absolutely professional.

-Here's a secret the nail industry doesn't want you to know: vampire nails don't have to be seasonal.
-I have clients who rock blood red stilettos in July and coffin nails with subtle drips for Valentine's Day.
+Here's a secret: vampire nails don't have to be seasonal.
+People rock blood red stilettos in July and coffin nails with subtle drips for Valentine's Day.
 The key is adjusting the intensity and styling to match the occasion.

 Winter Vampire: Deep burgundy or black cherry shades feel cozy and sophisticated for cold weather months.
 Skip the blood drips and go for elegant matte finish with maybe one accent nail featuring subtle gothic lace.
-This reads as "chic winter manicure" rather than "I'm dressed for Halloween."
+This reads as chic winter manicure rather than spooky.

-Summer Vampire: Controversial take but blood red glossy nails with minimal art are STUNNING in summer.
+Summer Vampire: Blood red glossy nails with minimal art are stunning in summer.
 The high shine looks fresh and modern, not spooky.
 Keep shapes shorter (almond or oval) and stick to classic red without extra designs.
 Think vampire at the beach, not vampire in a crypt.

-Valentine's Day Vampire: This is actually the perfect holiday for vampire nails when you think about it - love, passion, blood red.
+Valentine's Day Vampire: This is actually the perfect holiday for vampire nails - love, passion, blood red.
 Do romantic vampire: blood red base with small heart details instead of drips, or red-to-black ombre with subtle shimmer.
 Skip the bats and fangs, embrace the romance.

 Professional Settings: Yes, you can do vampire nails for office jobs.
 Choose deep burgundy over bright red, keep nails medium-length in almond or oval shape, use matte finish, and skip all embellishments and detailed art.
 It's dark and sophisticated without being costume-y.